ruf-io/0xblockchain/README.md

 - Put your site's custom CSS in `app/assets/stylesheets/local`.

-- Seed the database to create an initial administrator user, the `inactive-user`, and at least one tag:
+- Seed the database to create the tags:

   ```sh
   bundle exec rake db:seed